 e-mail: thaiprivatehand@gmail.com

 This collection contains hightly sought-after and extremely valuable collection due to rarity of Indian coinage.
-Both the complete set of Jahangir's portrait and zodiacal sign mohurs with some varieties of each sign, displayed on 'www.thaiprivatehand.com' since 2013, without any informations
+Both the complete set of Jahangir's self portrait and zodiacal sign mohurs with some varieties of each sign, viewed on the internet at www.thaiprivatehand.com

-Then, I face a lot of questions about Mughal portrait and zodiacal sign mohurs ..... not authentic coins ..... copy of the genuine coins ..... electrotype duplicated from British Museum ..... only images on display no such genuine coins ..... where from these images .....
+By then I faced a lot of questions about Mughal portrait and zodiacal sign mohurs ..... not authentic coins ..... copy from genuine coins ... replicas ..... electrotypes from British Museum ..... only images on display no such genuine coins ..... where from these images .....

 the coins occupied by whom ..... who is the collector ?

 Photographic images can provide valuable clue, they can't definitely prove authenticity.
-For authentication, all of these coins should be confirmed by other tests.
+For authentication, coins should be confirmed by other tests.
 Check the weight and size of the coin, microscopic evaluations to determine surface compositions and minting techniques,

 spectrometry to analyze the elemental composition of the coin's metal, and employ X-ray imaging to analyze the coin's structure and detect hidden defects, any anomalies.